-This menu item determines where the camera will be situated.
+This menu item determines where the camera will be situated when view from the ground.
 Depending upon the airport selected, there may be one or more Pilot Spawn locations to use as camera positions.

-RealFlight G5.5 automatically picks the default Pilot Spawn for the airport that you have loaded.
+RealFlight 6 automatically picks the default Pilot Spawn for the airport that you have loaded.